Ugandan musician Mowzey Radio dies

 Music promoter and one of Radio's managers Balaam Barugahare told New Vision at around 8:15am local time that Radio breathed his last at Case Hospital in Kampala, where he had been hospitalised for the last ten days.

 "Yes, Radio is gone.
-He died at 6:00am this morning," he said on phone at the time.
+He died at 6:00am this morning," he said on phone.
 "They are preparing to transfer his body to Mulago Hospital."

 Radio was 33.